fpdo/command-line-deepl/README.md

 ```

 # Specify Languages
-You are also able to specify langugages to translate from/to by provinding them in the following format as an argument
+You are also able to specify languages to translate from/to by provinding them in the following format as an argument
 ```
 <from_language-to_language> <from_langugage_sentece>
 ```